 \subsection{Settings}

-We used the popular multi-modal EEA benchmarks (DBP15K~\cite{JAPE}, FB15K-DB15K and FB15K-YAGO15K~\cite{MMEA}) as datasets.
-Suggested by~\cite{OpenEA}, we did not use the surface information which may lead to data leakage.
-The baselines MUGNN~\cite{MuGNN}, AliNet~\cite{AliNet} and decentRL~\cite{decentRL} are methods tailored to relational graphs, while EVA~\cite{EVA}, MSNEA~\cite{MSNEA} and MCLEA~\cite{MCLEA} are the multi-modal EEA methods which have achieved new state-of-the-art.
-We chose MCLEA~\cite{MCLEA} as the EEA model of GEEA in the main experiments.
+We used the multi-modal EEA benchmarks (DBP15K~\citep{JAPE}, FB15K-DB15K and FB15K-YAGO15K~\citep{MMEA}) as datasets, excluding surface information (i.e., the textual label information) to prevent data leakage~\citep{OpenEA, Meaformer}.
+The baselines MUGNN~\citep{MuGNN}, AliNet~\citep{AliNet} and decentRL~\citep{decentRL} are methods tailored to relational graphs, while EVA~\citep{EVA}, MSNEA~\citep{MSNEA} and MCLEA~\citep{MCLEA} are state-of-the-art multi-modal EEA methods.
+We chose MCLEA~\citep{MCLEA} as the EEA model of GEEA and NeoEA~\citep{NeoEA} in the main experiments.
 The results of using other models (e.g., EVA and MSNEA) can be found in Appendix~\ref{app:exprs}.
-For a fair comparison, the number of neural layers and dimensionality of input/hidden/output were set identical for all methods.
+The neural layers and input/hidden/output dimensions were kept identical for fair comparison.